Tonbridge: Sport and leisure

 Tonbridge Swimming Club is based at the Tonbridge swimming pool which has indoor and outdoor pools.

 Tonbridge Baseball Club play in the town, after forming an adult team in 2000 from the junior team the Bobcats.
 The Bobcats were coached for many years by Tonbridge Baseball Club's president Margaret Borley MBE.

-The town also has a big history in Motorcycle Racing and both Tonbridge & District MCC and Tonbridge & Malling MCC held both national and International meeting at the nearby Collier Street venue.
-Collier Street was home to The Boarded Circuit, a Grasstrack and Longtrack motorcycle racing circuit which held two or three events each season, most notably the International Bonfire Burnup.
+The town also has a history in Motorcycle Racing and both Tonbridge & District MCC and Tonbridge & Malling MCC held both national and International meeting at the nearby Collier Street venue.
+Collier Street was home to The Boarded Circuit, a Grasstrack and Longtrack motorcycle racing circuit which held two or three events each season, including the International Bonfire Burnup.
 The circuit was unique in being the only fully boarded permanent Grasstrack venue in the UK.

 Tonbridge has a large number of amateur men's football teams with a number competing in the Sevenoaks & District Football League and the West Kent Sunday Football League.
 From the Sevenoaks League's there is: FC Revo, Roselands FC, Tonbridge Invicta FC & Woodlands FC.
 In the West Kent Sunday League there is: Artois United FC & Tonbridge Origin FC.
 Matthew Tingate broke the Tonbridge Amateur Men's Football record for own goals in a single season in 2021.

 The Angel Centre is a gym and leisure centre built on the site of the former Angel sports ground.
 As well as a gym and exercise class facilities, it hosts community events, conferences and markets.
 It housed a cinema until 2017 and was also formerly a concert venue – The Stone Roses, The Orb and Primal Scream are among acts who performed there in the 1980s and 1990s.